Alexander (Sasha) Frid

 Sasha has an exceptional track record of obtaining winning results.
 Here are some of his representations:

 • Won a jury defense verdict after a week-long federal trial representing Virtual Sonics, a cutting-edge music technology company that develops high-end digital music instruments used in films, video games, and other mediums, against former investors who sought millions of dollars in compensation.
-The jury verdict, delivered in less than an hour, wiped out plaintiffs’ claims entirely.
+The jury verdict, delivered in less than an hour, wiped out the plaintiffs’ claims entirely.

 • Won a $46 million jury verdict for Pou Chen Corporation, one of the largest international conglomerates, following a two-month jury trial and the testimony of over 25 witnesses.
 The dispute involved a failed business venture to sell electronic products to Wal-Mart.
 The jury deliberated for nine days before returning its verdict.
 This victory was named as a Daily Journal Top 10 Plaintiff’s Verdict for California.

-• Won summary judgment in a California state court case wiping out a $9 million claim in an insurance dispute brought by a receiver of a failed insurance company (Ullico) who sued a group of Windsor skilled care facilities claiming that they owed deductibles on policies they purchased with the carrier through an elaborate captive insurance structure.
+• Won summary judgment in a California state court case, wiping out a $9 million claim in an insurance dispute brought by a receiver of a failed insurance company (Ullico) who sued a group of Windsor skilled care facilities, claiming that they owed deductibles on policies they purchased with the carrier through an elaborate captive insurance structure.
 The trial judge threw out the receiver’s case after Sasha and his team obtained exculpatory evidence and case-ending deposition testimony in discovery that confirmed Windsor’s interpretation of the insurance policies.

-• Represented a former executive of Patrón Tequila, against the company and its billionaire co-founder John Paul DeJoria.
+• Represented a former executive of Patrón Tequila against the company and its billionaire co-founder, John Paul DeJoria.
 The case involved Patrón/DeJoria’s failure to pay our client an equity bonus worth over $50 million.
 Instead of paying our client his bonus, Patrón/DeJoria fired him based on bogus, made-up allegations of misconduct.
 When Sasha took over after another law firm had lost the case, he and his firm won on appeal and took the case to trial.
 The case was “amicably resolved” right before jury deliberations.

-• Represented the developer of the “Circa” luxury apartment skyscraper towers, across from the Staples Center in downtown Los Angeles, in a major construction dispute against Lendlease, a multi-national builder.
+• Represented the developer of the “Circa” luxury apartment skyscraper towers, across from the Staples Center in downtown Los Angeles, in a major construction dispute against Lendlease, a multinational builder.

 • Represented LA-based developer Jamison Services in a number of real estate matters.
 In one case, Sasha filed and obtained a temporary restraining order on behalf of Jamison—within 72 hours of taking on the case—against a supermarket chain tenant who refused to vacate and attempted to misappropriate certain fixtures.
 In another, Sasha sought a preliminary injunction in an easement dispute that promptly ended the case in his client’s favor.

-• Represented the Estate of Tupac Shakur and Afeni Shakur in litigation against Morgan Creek Production over the rights to a film based on Tupac Shakur’s life which ultimately became the motion picture, “All Eyes on Me.”
+• Represented the Estate of Tupac Shakur and Afeni Shakur in litigation against Morgan Creek Production over the rights to a film based on Tupac Shakur’s life, which ultimately became the motion picture “All Eyes on Me.”

 • Represented Neal Schon and Jonathan Cain, the remaining founding members of the iconic rock band Journey, over the rights to the band’s name and breaches of fiduciary duties by other band members.
 The case was resolved with Schon and Cain obtaining the rights to the valuable Journey name.

-• Obtained a favorable settlement on the eve of trial for boxing legend Roy Jones, Jr. in an accounting negligence action against his former accountants and financial advisors.
+• Obtained a favorable settlement on the eve of trial for boxing legend Roy Jones, Jr., in an accounting negligence action against his former accountants and financial advisors.

-• Represented iconic front-man Axl Rose against Frontline Management in a dispute over management and against Activision in a lawsuit regarding the licensing of songs and images for the video game “Guitar Hero III: Legends of Rock.”
+• Represented iconic frontman Axl Rose against Frontline Management in a dispute over management and against Activision in a lawsuit regarding the licensing of songs and images for the video game “Guitar Hero III: Legends of Rock.”

 • Represented a real estate developer and hotel owner in a breach of fiduciary duty dispute over a failed joint venture.
 The case settled on the “courthouse steps” with Sasha’s client recovering every penny he was seeking in a confidential high-seven-figure settlement.